smritikaur/ChatWithAI-SwiftUI-iOS/README.md

 # GemSpark

 GemSpark is a SwiftUI-based iOS app that offers users an interactive and personalized chat experience with AI.
-Built as a mini project, it leverages the Gemini API to provide seamless, conversational interactions where the AI remembers previous responses, creating a more natural and engaging dialogue.
+The AI also remembers previous responses, creating a more natural and engaging dialogue.

 # Features

-Interactive AI Chat: Communicate with the AI and enjoy a conversation where the AI retains context from previous responses.
+- Interactive AI Chat: Communicate with the AI and enjoy a conversation where the AI retains context from previous responses.
-Gemini API Integration: Powered by the Gemini API, enabling smooth streaming of responses and personalized interactions.
+- Gemini API Integration: Powered by the Gemini API, enabling smooth streaming of responses and personalized interactions.
-SwiftUI Interface: Built using SwiftUI, providing a sleek and modern user experience tailored for iOS devices.
+- Auto-Focusing Input: The text field automatically refocuses after each prompt.
+- Real-Time Scrolling: The conversation list auto-scrolls to always display the latest prompt, keeping the chat flow consistent and easy to follow.

 # Requirements

 - Gemini API Key

+# How to generate API Key

+- Log in into Google AI Studio
+- Select "Get API key"
+- Simply click "Create API key" button to generate the key

 # Setup